Malcolm Waters QC

-Malcolm Waters QC’s practice is focused on retail banking, financial services, mortgages, consumer credit, building societies, friendly societies, industrial and provident societies, land law and conveyancing.
+Malcolm Waters QC’s practice is focused on retail banking, financial services, mortgages, consumer credit, building societies and other mutual institutions, land law and conveyancing.
 He has a particular interest in the law relating to unfair contract terms and in the different legal and regulatory regimes which provide redress for the unfair treatment of consumers by financial services businesses.

 Malcolm Waters QC acts regularly for banks, building societies and other financial institutions in litigation, drafting and advisory work relating to their retail lending and deposit-taking business.
-He also specialises in consumer credit and mortgages work and in the law relating to mutual institutions (including building societies, friendly societies and industrial and provident societies).
+He also specialises in consumer credit and mortgage work and in the law relating to mutual institutions (including building societies, friendly societies and co-operative and community benefit societies).
 His practice additionally includes land law and conveyancing.

 He has extensive experience in applying the legislation on unfair terms (now contained in Part 2 of the Consumer Rights Act 2015) to standard form contracts, particularly those relating to mortgages, unsecured loans, current accounts and savings accounts.
-He acts regularly in cases involving other legal and regulatory regimes which provide protection for consumers in the financial services area, including the unfair relationships provisions of the Consumer Credit Act 1974, the Consumer Protection from Unfair Trading Regulations 2008, the Payment Services Regulations 2009, MCOB, BCOBS and the Lending Code.
+He acts regularly in cases involving other legal and regulatory regimes which provide protection for consumers in the financial services area, including the unfair relationships provisions of the Consumer Credit Act 1974, the Consumer Protection from Unfair Trading Regulations 2008, the Payment Services Regulations 2017, MCOB, BCOBS and the Standards of Lending Practice.
 His work in these areas covers claims in proceedings before the civil courts, regulatory intervention by the FCA and complaints to the FOS.
 He also has wide experience of issues relating to mortgage regulation, including the application of provisions implementing the Mortgage Credit Directive and the consequential changes in the boundary between regulation under FSMA and the CCA.

 His consumer credit work includes the drafting of standard form documentation and he has experience in advice and litigation in all areas of consumer credit law.
-He has acted for number of licensees seeking to avoid the revocation of their licenses, or the imposition or requirements by the OFT.
+He previously acted for a number of licensees seeking to avoid the revocation of their licenses, or the imposition or requirements by the OFT.
 Following the transfer of responsibility for consumer credit regulation to the FCA, he has continued to act for businesses seeking to obtain or maintain authorisation under FSMA or to respond to regulatory intervention by the FCA.

-He provides specialist advice on the law relating to building societies, friendly societies and co-operative and community benefit societies (previously known as industrial and provident societies.
+He provides specialist advice on the law relating to building societies, friendly societies and co-operative and community benefit societies (previously known as industrial and provident societies).
 He was involved in all the building society transfers of business which took place in the 1980s and 1990s and, more recently, appeared for the transferor societies at the hearings to confirm the mergers of the Lambeth and Portman Building Societies, the Portman and Nationwide Building Societies, the Derbyshire and Nationwide Building Societies and the Cheshire and Nationwide Building Societies.
-He also appeared for Britannia Building Society at the hearing seeking confirmation of its merger with the Co-operative Financial Services (which was the first transaction to proceed under the new legislation which permits mergers between different types of mutual organisation) and for Kent Reliance Building Society at the hearing to confirm the transfer of its business to OneSavings plc (a transaction under the same legislation, which had the novel feature of being facilitated by private equity investment).
+He also appeared for Britannia Building Society at the hearing seeking confirmation of its merger with the Co-operative Financial Services (which was the first transaction to proceed under the new legislation which permits mergers between different types of mutual organisation) and for Kent Reliance Building Society at the hearing to confirm the transfer of its business to OneSavings plc.

 His work in relation to mortgages grew out of his practice in land law and conveyancing, in which he retains an active interest.
 He (together with Elizabeth Ovey) is a member of the two committees responsible for drafting each of the successive editions of the Standard Conditions of Sale and the Standard Commercial Property Conditions.